abaez/ta-rust/README.md

 Currently, this module holds all keywords, types, and any other standard lexer definition described by the [Rust reference][1] manual.
-It also encompasses the vast list of snippets I use when coding, ctags for semi auto-complete, api references, and lint support with [rustfmt][2].
+It also encompasses the vast list of snippets I use when coding, ctags for semi auto-complete on user projects, api references with both self engineered endeavor and [Racer][3] integration, and lint support with [rustfmt][2].

-Now that Rust is finally stable, I'll be taking some time to put some real nice autocomplete using [Racer][3] and any other support later on.

 #### Completed:
 *   lexer: All keywords, types, library types, syntax extensions, strings, and